suleymanarslan/notebook/quotes.md

 > Angelheaded hipsters burning for the ancient heavenly connection to the / starry dynamo in the machinery of night — Allen Gingsberg, Howl

+#### Haruki Murakami

+> Pain is inevitable.
+Suffering is optional.

+> And once the storm is over, you won’t remember how you made it through, how you managed to survive.
+You won’t even be sure, whether the storm is really over.
+But one thing is certain.
+When you come out of the storm, you won’t be the same person who walked in.
+That’s what this storm’s all about.

+> If you only read the books that everyone else is reading, you can only think what everyone else is thinking.

 #### Antoine de Saint-Exupery: